ujjwalkumar1212/Project-Charter-Group-D/index.md

 - Project charter
 - Supporting artifacts (as described in this document)
-- Contract (link - the contract will reference this charter and supporting documents)
+- Contract (This is an agreement to deliver the project successfully to the client with help of 5 members team in 14 weeks time period with an approximate amount of 5000 dollars)

 This phase includes the development of:

-- Initial stories by role (link)
+- Initial stories by role ()
 - Initial acceptance criteria (link)
 - Initial E-R diagram (link)
 - Initial sample data (link)